2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/ogc-euidays.md

 **Co-organized with [FOSS4G Europe: 1-7 July,
 2024](https://2024.europe.foss4g.org/).**

-The European IT landscape is changing rapidly.
-Several initiatives are underway, such as developing Data Spaces and Digital Twins, supporting the Green Deal, or otherwise trying to integrate the largely heterogeneous IT landscape.
-What do these mean for the leading challenges of our century?
-How can these predominantly technologically oriented efforts help with climate change and disaster resilience?
-Do they support Land Degradation Neutrality?

-The OGC Innovation Days Europe connects the technological aspects with the equally important aspects of governance and policy and thus fills a critical gap: **The event provides a platform to discuss how the current technical efforts can be combined with the necessary governance and policy aspects.** What decision processes do we need?
-What agreements are required for efficient decision processes or homogeneous reporting models, for example, for climate change or Land Degradation Neutrality?

-OGC Innovation Days Europe addresses the requirements of multiple stakeholders and policymakers for digital solutions that meet various needs efficiently and in a user-friendly way.
-OGC co-organizes the Innovation Days with the
+OGC Innovation Days Europe seeks to address stakeholders’ and policymakers’ need for digital solutions that can meet their requirements efficiently and in a user-friendly way.
+To this end, the event will bring internationally leading software development and data management experts together with non-technical experts – such as urban planners, policy makers, economists, and other beneficiaries of geospatial information – to exchange information and learn from each other.
+The stakeholders’ needs will be discussed and understood in depth while newly developed prototypes will be presented.

-**{{<
+OGC is co-organizing Innovation Days Europe with the **{{<
     extlink href="https://www.geosa.gov.sa/En"
     title="General Authority for Survey and Geospatial Information (GEOSA, Saudi Arabia)"